crypDuck/minilaunch/README.md

 This will show you all the available command-line options, including:

-- `-r, --runtime`: Set the target runtime in hours for gas limit increase
+- `-r, --gasRampTime`: Set the target gas ramp time in hours for gas limit increase
 - `-s, --sleepTime`: Set the time between attempts in seconds
 - `-f, --startGas`: Set the starting gas limit
 - `-e, --endGas`: Set the ending gas limit